4.91 from 10 votes

 2. Dip the tops of the donuts into the glaze, adding sprinkles if desired.
 Let the glaze set before enjoying.

-SAM’S TIP: Just like any quick bread batter (pancakes, banana bread, muffins, etc.), these chocolate donuts are prone to over-mixing.
+SAM’S TIP: Just like any quick bread batter (pancakes, banana bread, chocolate chip muffins, etc.), these chocolate donuts are prone to over-mixing.
 Once you combine your wet and dry ingredients, use a gentle hand (no mixer or whisk!) and stir the batter until just combined.

 Donuts on a cooling rack with the closest one missing a bite.